rvesse/airline/docs/guide/practise/jdk.md

 {% include req-ver.md version="3.0.0" %}

-Prior to `3.0.0` Airline only provided basic `module-info.java` files, as of `3.0.0` these have been properly handcrafted to provide much improved JPMS compatibility.
+Prior to `3.0.0` Airline only provided basic `module-info.java` files, as of `3.0.0` these have been properly handcrafted to provide full JPMS compatibility.

-If you are using any of the Airline annotations that locate resources e.g. `@Version` then you **MAY** need to explicitly open the package containing those resources to `com.github.rvesse.airline` and to `io.github.classgraph`.
+If you are using any of the Airline annotations that locate resources e.g. `@Version` then you **MAY** need to explicitly open the package containing those resources to `com.github.rvesse.airline`.
+The new `ModulePathLocator` introduced in `3.0.0` should allow locating such resources when appropriate `opens` declarations are present in your `module-info.java`.
-Where your resources are in the root of your package this **MAY** be unnecessary.

 You may find that Airline is unable to locate some resources with its default configuration.
 If this is the case you can add the `airline-jpms-resources` module as an additional dependency and reference the `JpmsResourceLocator.class` in